 UNRTDG regulations states one of the special packaging requirements relating to weight for “V” variants is ‘the total combined gross mass of inner packagings shall not exceed one-half the gross mass of inner packaging used for the drop test’.

 Simplified, it is actually only half the weight of the tested inners.
 So how are you meant to know what that figure is?
 Well, you’d really need to look at the test certificate or refer to the assembly sheet that comes with the 4GV packaging in question.
-Upon purchase, all reputable packaging suppliers should provide you with an assembly sheet that gives clear instructions of how to correctly assemble and pack your dangerous goods within the specified packaging.
-It is imperative that the Dangerous Goods are packed the exact same way that the packaging was tested for.
+Upon purchase, all reputable packaging suppliers should provide you with an assembly sheet that gives clear instructions of how to correctly assemble and pack your hazardous goods within the specified packaging.
+It is imperative that the hazardous goods are packed the exact same way that the packaging was tested for.
 UN approved packaging used incorrectly will invalidate the performance certification, this stage in the packing process is often overlooked.

 If shippers ignore the weight restrictions applied when using 4GV packaging, both the inner and outer packaging could be put under undue stress and strain resulting in the packaging succumbing to excessive pressure or indeed leakage when the package is handled under normal conditions of transport.
 Ultimately by doing this you will invalidate the approval.